Referendums Criteria Bill [HL]

 Description

-• Parliamentary Approval: Both the House of Commons and the House of Lords must pass motions agreeing to the proposition.
-A supermajority of at least two-thirds of those voting in each House must support the motion.
+- Parliamentary Approval: Both the House of Commons and the House of Lords must pass a motion supporting the proposition.
+In each House, at least two-thirds of those voting must be in favor.

-The bill applies to England, Wales, Scotland, and Northern Ireland and comes into effect immediately upon being passed.
+The bill applies to England, Wales, Scotland, and Northern Ireland and comes into effect immediately upon passing.

 Government Spending